 Having lived in several states in the South, I love tossing pecans into recipes for a little added flavor and crunch.
 Fresh berries and other nuts round out this hearty salad. —Lisa Varner, El Paso, Texas

 A chocolate salad dressing?
 How else would you dress a salad on Valentine's Day?
-Don't let the unusual name and flavor combination confuse you—the salty prosciutto and mellow mozzarella are beautifully balanced with the sweet-tart chocolate balsamic vinegar dressing. —Jenni Sharp, Milwaukee, WI
+Don't let the unusual name and flavor combination confuse you—the salty prosciutto and mellow mozzarella are beautifully balanced with the sweet-tart chocolate balsamic vinegar dressing. —Jenni Sharp, Milwaukee, Wisconsin

 I made fruity chicken salad for a food-preserving class, and it was a tasty triumph.
 It's crispy, crunchy, healthy and refreshing and pairs well with garlic bread and iced tea. —Betty Henagin, Medford, Oregon